 Here you can find some built-in ways to do so- specifically the ways to check open ports using CMD or Command Prompt.
 Apart from using the Command Prompt, you can even consider using some third-party applications that can easily list the ports and the apps or processes that are using them.

-Way to Check Open Ports in Windows 10 Using CMD
+Way to Check Open Ports in Windows 11 and 10 Using CMD

-Here is how to check open Ports in Windows 10 Using CMD –
+Here is how to check open Ports in Windows 11 or 10 Using CMD –